Connect with us

 According to HassConsult, rents in the capital’s high-end detached houses fell four per cent in the first 12 weeks of this year on falling demand from expatriates, who are increasingly ditching stand-alone houses for serviced apartments.

 Shopping mall owners are equally feeling the heat of the changing market dynamics.
-The throng of new malls across the country has resulted in a supply glut that is now piling enormous pressure on landlords to cut rental prices in order to retain or lure new tenants.
+The throng of new malls across the country has resulted in a supply glut that is now piling enormous pressure on landlords to cut rental prices to retain or lure new tenants.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.